 Does the manuscript contribute to changing our scientific understanding of a subject substantially or to introducing new practical applications of broad relevance?

 Are the scientific results and conclusions presented in a clear, concise, and well-structured way (number and quality of figures/tables, appropriate use of English language)?

-Manuscripts submitted to TC at first undergo a rapid access review by the editor (initial manuscript evaluation), which is not meant to be a full scientific review.
-It is utilized to identify and sort out manuscripts with obvious major deficiencies in view of the above principal evaluation criteria.
+Manuscripts submitted to TC at first undergo a rapid access review by the editor (initial manuscript evaluation), which is not meant to be a full scientific review but to identify and sort out manuscripts with obvious major deficiencies in view of the above principal evaluation criteria.

-If they are not immediately rejected, they will be published on the The Cryosphere Discussions (TCD) website, the discussion forum of TC, where they are subject to full peer review and interactive public discussion.
+If they are not immediately rejected, they will be posted as preprints on EGUsphere or in the discussion forum The Cryosphere Discussions (TCD) where they are subject to full peer review and interactive public discussion.

 In the full review and interactive discussion, the referees and other interested members of the scientific community are asked to take into account all of the following aspects:

 At the end of the interactive public discussion, the authors may make their final response and submit a revised manuscript.
 Based on the referee comments, other relevant comments, and the authors' response in the public discussion, the revised manuscript is re-evaluated and rated by the editor.
-If rated 1–2 (excellent–good) in all of the principal criteria and specific aspects listed above, it will normally be accepted for publication in TC.
-Additional advice from the referees in the evaluation and rating of the revised manuscript will be requested by the editor if the public discussion in TCD is not sufficiently conclusive.
+If rated excellent or good in all of the principal criteria and specific aspects listed above, the revised manuscript will normally be accepted for publication in TC.
+Additional advice from the referees in the evaluation and rating of the revised manuscript will be requested by the editor if the public discussion on EGUsphere or in TCD is not sufficiently conclusive.